GoldenMM/liveodds/README.md

 ### Examples

-Get race objects for all todays races in the UK
+Get meeting objects for today's racing in the UK and get a dictionary of odds for each meeting

 ```python
 from liveodds.racing import Racing